-Nominations provided will undergo a preliminary review to be sure the documentation is adequately complete for review.
-This initial review will include data on use of the practice in field implementation, or recommendation by an industry association, farm advisor, public agency, a disinterested user of the practice in the Central Valley or recommendation from a Subcommittee member.
+Nominations provided will undergo a preliminary review to be sure the documentation is adequately complete for review, for more information see Attachment 1.
+This initial review will include data on use of the practice in field implementations, or recommendation by an industry association, farm advisor, public agency, a user of the practice in the Central Valley or recommendation from a Subcommittee member.
 Review of practices is limited to the capacity of the Subcommittee and its resources.